DKeAlvaro/Elearn/structure.md

 ### Adding a New Feature

-1. Create a new view in the `views/` directory.
+1. Create a new view in the `src/views/` directory.
-2. Create a corresponding view model in the `view_models/` directory.
+2. Create a corresponding view model in the `src/view_models/` directory.
 3. Add a route for the new view in `main.py`.
-4. Implement the UI and logic for the new feature.
+4. Implement the UI and logic for the new feature, ensuring to connect it to the appropriate managers and state objects.